 If you’re planning to visit Oaxaca during these dates, you probably already know a bit about what to expect, but packing for the range of events can be hard to gauge.
 As someone who spends half her year in Oaxaca and is returning to enjoy Día de los Muertos for the fifth time, the experiences I’ve had have equipped me to offer a gringo’s guide to dressing well and respectfully for this celebration.

-- Oaxaca in November is hot and sunny during the day, but after dark the temperature drops considerably.
-Throughout the winter months in Oaxaca nighttime temps could be called sweater weather.
+- Oaxaca in November is hot and sunny during the day, but after dark, the temperature drops considerably.
+Throughout the winter months in Oaxaca, nighttime temps could be called sweater weather.
 However, the nights during the Muertos celebrations tend to be some of the coldest of the year.
 The locals call it frío de muertos: cold of the dead.
 Perhaps the cold is only more noticeable since the majority of the celebrations occur outside, at night, ‘til dawn.
 Either way, you’ll want to bring a good warm coat.
+(A note from Alden: I always packing tights to go under my dress, but never end up needing them.
+Just a cozy poncho has always served me well.)

 - Although the days can get quite hot, remember that Oaxaca is somewhat conservative in dress.
-While the sheer number of tourists mean that no locals are shocked to see shorts or a tank top, you can avoid unwanted attention and connect more easily with Oaxacans if you’re dressed more modestly than you might during similar temperatures in the US.
+While the sheer number of tourists means that no locals are shocked to see shorts or a tank top, you can avoid unwanted attention and connect more easily with Oaxacans if you’re dressed more modestly than you might during similar temperatures in the U.S.

 When you arrive, make sure to spend some time in these beautiful artisan fashion stores.